PC Bottleneck Calculator

 🕹️ When You’re Facing Gaming or Rendering Problems

-- Sudden frame drops or inconsistent FPS
+- If you face sudden frame drop or inconsistent FPS

 🧩 When Planning a New PC Build